Johannes de Grocheio: Instrumental music

 Grocheio discusses the use of instruments such as the trumpet, reed instruments, flutes, organs, drums, bells, cymbals, psalterium, cithara, lyre, and vielle.
 He specifically highlighted the use of the vielle as requiring virtuosic talent by being able to play any of the genres of the musica vulgaris.
 Grocheio also denotes two genres performed by wind instruments which are also called stantipes and ductia, which are also dance songs.

 Musica mensurabilis

 Grocheio distinguishes musica vulgaris from musica mensurabilis (measured music), which is intended for the educated and includes genres such as the motet, organum, and hocket.
 He specifies that the motet is to be performed for the clergy before feasts or during celebrations since they would be some of the only people who would appreciate the subtlety of the motet and could appreciate the "finer points of the arts".

 Musica ecclesiastica

 Grocheio discusses several aspects of musica ecclesiastica (church music) in his treatise.
 He describes the use of all of the chants in the Mass, the function of the eight church modes, and the threefold division of musica ecclesiastica into music for Matins, the Divine Office, and the Mass.

 Manuscripts

 Grocheio's treatise survives in two manuscripts.
-One edition of the treatise survives in the British Library, Harley in an anthology of music theory treatises by Guido of Arezzo, Guy of Saint-Denis, Petrus de Cruce, and several anonymous authors.
-The other edition is located at the Darmstadt University and State Library in another anthology containing writings by David of Augsburg, Hugo of St. Victor, Hugo of St. Cher, and several other anonymous authors.
-The Darmstadt manuscript is the only copy that credits the treatise to Johannes de Grocheio.